h-sarhan/42/real_shit/libft/notes.md

 19. Test strlcpy with dstsize == 0 *DONE*
 20. Check for overflow with atoi and return -1 *DONE*
 21. Rewrite Makefile to conform to assignment specification *DONE*
-22. Check every pointer parameter if it is null
+22. Check every pointer parameter if it is null (Seg fault on WSL still need to check on 42 macs)
-23. Check if all memory allocated is freed
-24. Check if atoi handles INT_MIN (IT DOES) *DONE*
+23. Check if atoi handles INT_MIN (IT DOES) *DONE*
+24. Change unsigned int to size_t to avoid overflow
+25. Check whenever I decrement i (e.g. i--) and i is size_t